Migrate to Warp from VS Code terminal Warp lets VS Code users choose their own path: keep VS Code for editing and run Warp as the terminal alongside it, or replace both with Warp's built-in code editor. This page walks through reconfiguring your terminal settings for either path. ## What Warp can he

 Migrate to Warp from VS Code terminal

 # Migrate to Warp from VS Code terminal Warp lets VS Code users choose their own path: keep VS Code for editing and run Warp as the terminal alongside it, or replace both with Warp's built-in code editor.
-This page walks through reconfiguring your terminal settings for either path. ## What transfers automatically Warp doesn't ship a VS Code importer — it's a standalone application, not a VS Code extension — but it can do most of the work for you agentically.
-Your VS Code terminal settings live in your user `settings.json` under keys like: ```json "terminal.integrated.defaultProfile.osx": "zsh", "terminal.integrated.fontFamily": "MesloLGS NF", "terminal.integrated.fontSize": 14, "terminal.integrated.cursorStyle": "line", "terminal.integrated.profiles.osx": { ... } ``` ## Use Warp's agent to migrate your settings (recommended) The fastest way to bring over your VS Code terminal setup is to ask Warp's agent to translate `settings.json` directly.
-Warp ships a [`settings.toml` file](/terminal/settings/) and a bundled `modify-settings` skill that lets the agent read your existing config and write equivalent values into Warp's settings.
-1. In Warp, open a new tab and switch to [Agent Mode](/agent-platform/local-agents/overview/) with `⌘+I` (macOS) or `Ctrl+I` (Linux/Windows).
-2. Paste a prompt like: > Read my VS Code `settings.json` (`~/Library/Application Support/Code/User/settings.json` on macOS) and port the equivalent terminal settings (`terminal.integrated.*` keys) into my Warp `settings.toml` using the `modify-settings` skill.
+This page walks through reconfiguring your terminal settings for either path. ## What Warp can help transfer Warp doesn't have a VS Code importer because it's a standalone application, not a VS Code extension.
+Because your VS Code terminal settings live in a readable user `settings.json`, Warp's Agent can translate matching `terminal.integrated.*` values into Warp's `settings.toml`: ```json { "terminal.integrated.defaultProfile.osx": "zsh", "terminal.integrated.fontFamily": "MesloLGS NF", "terminal.integrated.fontSize": 14, "terminal.integrated.cursorStyle": "line", "terminal.integrated.profiles.osx": { "zsh": { "path": "zsh" } } } ``` ## Use Warp's Agent to migrate your settings (recommended) The fastest way to bring over your VS Code terminal setup is to ask Warp's Agent to translate `settings.json` directly.
+Warp ships a [`settings.toml` file](/terminal/settings/) and a bundled `modify-settings` skill that lets the Agent read your existing config and write equivalent values into Warp's settings.
+1. In the Warp app, open a new tab and switch to [Agent Mode](/agent-platform/local-agents/overview/) with `⌘+I` (macOS) or `Ctrl+I` (Linux/Windows).
+2. Paste this prompt into Agent Mode, then press `Enter`. > Read my VS Code `settings.json` (`~/Library/Application Support/Code/User/settings.json` on macOS) and port the equivalent terminal settings (`terminal.integrated.*` keys) into my Warp `settings.toml` using the `modify-settings` skill.
 Show me a diff before applying.
-3. Review the proposed diff and approve.
+3. Review the proposed diff, then approve the changes.
 Warp hot-reloads `settings.toml`.
 If you'd rather configure each setting manually through the Settings UI, the steps below cover the most common cases. ## What to reconfigure manually ### Shell Warp auto-detects your login shell.
-To override - for example, to match `terminal.integrated.defaultProfile.*` - go to **Settings** > **Features** > **Session** and pick a shell from **Startup shell for new sessions**. ### Font and cursor In Warp's **Settings** > **Appearance** > **Text, fonts, & cursor**, set the font family and size to match `terminal.integrated.fontFamily` and `terminal.integrated.fontSize`. ### Theme VS Code's terminal uses the color scheme from your overall editor theme.
-In Warp, pick a comparable theme from **Settings** > **Appearance** > **Themes**, or [create a custom theme](/terminal/appearance/custom-themes/) that matches your VS Code theme's `terminal.*` color tokens. ### Keybindings Warp's [default keyboard shortcuts](/getting-started/keyboard-shortcuts/) are largely consistent with VS Code terminal shortcuts (splits, new tab, find).
-For any custom bindings you configured in VS Code, add them in Warp's **Settings** > **Keyboard shortcuts**. ## Choosing your setup ### Use Warp alongside VS Code Many developers keep VS Code as their editor and use Warp as the terminal they switch to for long-running commands, SSH sessions, or AI-assisted workflows.
-No changes to VS Code needed - just install Warp and open it when you want a richer terminal.
+To override it, for example, to match `terminal.integrated.defaultProfile.*`, open **Settings** > **Features** > **Session** in the Warp app and choose a shell from **Startup shell for new sessions**. ### Font and cursor In the Warp app, open **Settings** > **Appearance** > **Text, fonts, & cursor**, then set the font family and size to match `terminal.integrated.fontFamily` and `terminal.integrated.fontSize`. ### Theme VS Code's terminal uses the color scheme from your overall editor theme.
+In the Warp app, choose a comparable theme from **Settings** > **Appearance** > **Themes**, or [create a custom theme](/terminal/appearance/custom-themes/) that matches your VS Code theme's `terminal.*` color tokens. ### Keybindings Warp's [default keyboard shortcuts](/getting-started/keyboard-shortcuts/) are largely consistent with VS Code terminal shortcuts (splits, new tab, find).
+For any custom bindings you configured in VS Code, add them in **Settings** > **Keyboard shortcuts** in the Warp app. ## Choosing your setup ### Use Warp alongside VS Code Many developers keep VS Code as their editor and use Warp as the terminal they switch to for long-running commands, SSH sessions, or AI-assisted workflows.
+You don't need to change VS Code.
+Install Warp and open it when you want a richer terminal.
 VS Code's integrated terminal still works; use it for quick one-off commands, and jump to Warp when you need [blocks](/terminal/blocks/), [Agent Mode](/agent-platform/local-agents/overview/), or [persistent sessions](/terminal/sessions/session-restoration/). ### Replace VS Code with Warp Warp includes a built-in [code editor](/code/code-editor/) with Language Server Protocol (LSP) support, a [file tree](/code/code-editor/file-tree/), [find and replace](/code/code-editor/find-and-replace/), and [Vim keybindings](/code/code-editor/code-editor-vim-keybindings/).
 Combined with [Code Review](/code/code-review/), many developers use Warp as their primary editor and drop VS Code entirely.
-Open a directory with `warp .` from the command line to start editing. ## Warp-native equivalents VS Code terminal features and their Warp equivalents: | From VS Code terminal | In Warp | | --- | --- | | Split terminal | [Split panes](/terminal/windows/split-panes/) | | Multiple terminals (tab strip) | [Tabs](/terminal/windows/tabs/), [vertical tabs](/terminal/windows/vertical-tabs/) | | Tasks (`tasks.json`) | [YAML workflows](/terminal/entry/yaml-workflows/) or [tab configs](/terminal/windows/tab-configs/) | | Terminal profiles | [Tab configs](/terminal/windows/tab-configs/) + per-session shell overrides | | Shell integration | Built in via [Warpify](/terminal/warpify/); enables working-directory tracking and command-level [blocks](/terminal/blocks/) | For an overview of what Warp adds beyond a terminal, see [Coding in Warp](/getting-started/quickstart/coding-in-warp/).Replicate your VS Code integrated terminal setup in Warp - shell, fonts, keybindings - or run Warp alongside VS Code as a richer terminal.
+Open a directory with `warp .` from the command line to start editing. ## Warp-native equivalents Use this table to find Warp equivalents for VS Code terminal features you might look for after switching: | From VS Code terminal | In Warp | | --- | --- | | Split terminal | [Split panes](/terminal/windows/split-panes/) | | Multiple terminals (tab strip) | [Tabs](/terminal/windows/tabs/), [vertical tabs](/terminal/windows/vertical-tabs/) | | Tasks (`tasks.json`) | [YAML workflows](/terminal/entry/yaml-workflows/) or [tab configs](/terminal/windows/tab-configs/) | | Terminal profiles | [Tab configs](/terminal/windows/tab-configs/) + per-session shell overrides | | Shell integration | Built in via [Warpify](/terminal/warpify/); enables working-directory tracking and command-level [blocks](/terminal/blocks/) | For an overview of what Warp adds beyond a terminal, see [Coding in Warp](/getting-started/quickstart/coding-in-warp/).Replicate your VS Code integrated terminal setup in Warp - shell, fonts, keybindings - or run Warp alongside VS Code as a richer terminal.

 Warp lets VS Code users choose their own path: keep VS Code for editing and run Warp as the terminal alongside it, or replace both with Warp’s built-in code editor.
 This page walks through reconfiguring your terminal settings for either path.

-Section titled “What transfers automatically”Warp doesn’t ship a VS Code importer — it’s a standalone application, not a VS Code extension — but it can do most of the work for you agentically.
-Your VS Code terminal settings live in your user settings.json under keys like:
+Section titled “What Warp can help transfer”Warp doesn’t have a VS Code importer because it’s a standalone application, not a VS Code extension.
+Because your VS Code terminal settings live in a readable user settings.json, Warp’s Agent can translate matching terminal.integrated.* values into Warp’s settings.toml:

-Section titled “Use Warp’s agent to migrate your settings (recommended)”The fastest way to bring over your VS Code terminal setup is to ask Warp’s agent to translate settings.json directly.
-Warp ships a settings.toml file and a bundled modify-settings skill that lets the agent read your existing config and write equivalent values into Warp’s settings.
+Section titled “Use Warp’s Agent to migrate your settings (recommended)”The fastest way to bring over your VS Code terminal setup is to ask Warp’s Agent to translate settings.json directly.
+Warp ships a settings.toml file and a bundled modify-settings skill that lets the Agent read your existing config and write equivalent values into Warp’s settings.

 -